ElementsProject/elementsproject.github.io/elements-code-tutorial/installing-elements.md

 ## Installing Elements

 As we will be building Elements from the source code, we first need to pull the code from the [GitHub repository](https://github.com/elementsproject/elements) where it is maintained.
-We'll use "git" for this, which we will now install.
+We'll use "git" for this.
 You can ignore installation steps within this tutorial for software that you already have.
+If you do not have git installed (you can check by running the ``git --version`` command) you can install it using:

 ~~~~
 sudo apt install git